tjhorner/WebSentials/README.md

     </div>

 To use the progress bar, set the width class to `(integer)%`.
 For example, if I wanted it to be half full, I would set it to `50%`.
 You can change this with `progressBar('#idOfProgressbar', 'percentage', label);`.
 The `label` parameter is the ID of the label that shows the current percentage.
 If you don't have a label, just set it to `'none'`.

+Todo:

+ - Make a `success-close` and `error-close` for all screen sizes.
+ - Add dialog boxes.